teslae1/tinycache/readme.md

   - [X] code the get method and make sure it works
   - [X] try to respond with json of that data
     - [X] fix get method silent error - compile and run right now errors
-- [-] support setting the value by key
+- [X] support setting the value by key
   - [X] take incoming body value and extract to str
     - finish the readBody method
     - [X] get the content-length